-When courses are cross-listed, credit cannot be received for both courses.
+When courses are cross-listed (e.g. offered as MARB 435 at TAMUG and Biol.
+435 at TAMU), credit cannot be received for both courses.

 Any course may be withdrawn from the session offerings in case the number of registrations is too small to justify the offering of the course.